vwal/awscli-mfa/README.md

         /// ON THE CLIPBOARD AND PRESSED ENTER TO EXPORT/CLEAR THE AWS_* ENVIRONMENT
         /// VARIABLES TO ACTIVATE THIS NEWLY INITIALIZED MFA PROFILE.

+    TIP: If you use [**s3cmd**](http://s3tools.org/s3cmd), it's a good practice to not keep the AWS credentials in `~/.s3cfg`.
+Instead, use `awscli-mfa.sh` to select a profile, even if you want to use a non-MFA base profile.
+When using a base profile, simply leave the MFA one time pass code empty and press Enter.
+Then choose 'Yes' when asked if you want to export the selected profile's secrets to the environment (and paste then paste/enter in Terminal to export).
+That way `s3cmd` will pick up the credentials from the environment instead of its own configuration file.
+This also makes it easy to switch between the profiles when using `s3cmd`.

+    The Route53 utility [**cli53**](https://github.com/barnybug/cli53) honors the profile selector envvar (`AWS_PROFILE`); so for it you don't need to select "export secrets".

 4. Now you can execute `mfastatus.sh` to view the remaining activity period on the MFA session:

         ENVIRONMENT